Lunar orbit: Perturbation effects and low orbits

-Gravitational anomalies slightly distorting the orbits of some Lunar Orbiters led to the discovery of mass concentrations (dubbed mascons) beneath the lunar surface caused by large impacting bodies at some remote time in the past.
+Gravitational anomalies slightly distorting the orbits of some early lunar orbiters led to the discovery of mass concentrations (dubbed “mascons”) beneath the lunar surface.
+These mascons were caused by large bodies which impacted the Moon at some remote time in the past.

-These anomalies are large enough to cause a lunar orbit to change significantly over the course of several days.
-They can cause a plumb bob to hang about a third of a degree off vertical, pointing toward the mascon, and increase the force of gravity by one-half percent.
+These anomalies are large enough to cause a plumb bob to hang about a third of a degree off vertical (pointing toward the mascon), and increase the force of gravity by one-half percent.
+They can cause a lunar orbit to change significantly over the course of several days.
+This is why most LLO below 100 km are unstable.

-The Apollo 11 first manned landing mission employed the first attempt to correct for the perturbation effect (the frozen orbits were not known at that time).
-The parking orbit was "circularized" at 66 by 54 nmi, which was expected to become the nominal circular 60 nmi when the LM made its return rendezvous with the CSM.
-But the effect was overestimated by a factor of two; at rendezvous, the orbit was calculated to be 63.2 by 56.8 nmi.
+In 1969, the first human lunar landing mission employed the first attempt to correct for the perturbation effect.
+The parking orbit was "circularized" at 66 by 54 nmi, which was expected to become the nominal circular 60 nmi when the lunar module made its return rendezvous with the command module.
+But the effect was significantly overestimated; at rendezvous, the orbit was calculated to be 63.2 by 56.8 nmi.